-The information below refers to legacy Functional Skills.
-Our reformed Functional Skills qualifications have been withdrawn and are no longer available.
+The information below refers to legacy Functional Skills ICT.
+All other Functional Skills qualifications have been withdrawn and are no longer available.

 This section provides guidance on paper-based tests for the following OCR Functional Skills qualifications, which are available on-demand:

 Sample assessment materials are available via our past papers finder.

 When offering Functional Skills external tests, centres must adhere to the following instructions: